 the car was fully loaded and the soft suspension compressed and “created” a

 zero camber.
 Negative camber significantly reduces drifting during cornering,

-as well as tyre deformation during maneuvers, which is good for high-speed maneuvering.
+as well as tyre deformation during manoeuvres, which is good for high-speed manoeuvring.

 How are camber and toe angles adjusted?